SamG101-Developer/SPP-Primer-2/Writerside/topics/2-6-Keywords.md

 `mut`
 : - Mark a type's borrow convention as mutable.
 : - Take a mutable borrow of a variable.

+`pin`
+: - Pin a value to ensure it remains in the same memory location.

+`rel`
+: - Release the pin on a value.

 ### Control Flow Keywords {collapsible="true"}